What is the scope of work?

 Is there a required amount of time they must be a journeyman after they journey out?
 (Scholarship loan agreement?)

 At graduation/completion of the program, one receives their Journeyman’s card and completion certificate.
 It should only take 4 years to complete the program.
 After completing the program, the graduate would continue honing their skills.
-At this point there is no Scholarship Loan Agreement.
+At this point there is no Education Loan Agreement.

 How does an apprentice go about getting their first job?